apokryphus/advanced-combat-system/README.md

   </div>

 ## 5. ELEMENTAL REND SYSTEM
-Releasing rend while holding ``secondary weapons`` have addtional effects.
+When this option is enabled in the Main Settings menu, releasing rend while holding ``secondary weapons`` have addtional effects.
 In Igni's case, this is activated by attacking with heavy attack once, and then using rend.
 - Requires the rend skill to use.
 - Elemental rend can only be activated at max adrenaline.